 Another source of controversy is the recommended frequency of vaccinations.
 Although yearly boosters are recommended by most vets, for many diseases the yearly booster really is not obligatory and may be counter productive and increase the risk for adverse reactions.
 However, a yearly checkup is necessary for the same reasons you would have one yourself.
 For the low-risk pet, once the initial puppy series is completed, a booster at one year and another at three years should suffice until your dog's senior years.
 With the new licensing requirements duration of efficacy studies are now available.
 These data were only recently required.
 However, animal vaccines should compare favorably with the duration of human vaccines, and the results certainly reflect that.
 On the other hand, no data supports yearly vaccinations either.

 Ronald D. Schultz is Professor and Chair of the Department of Patho-biological Sciences, School of Veterinary Medicine, University of Wisconsin-Madison.
-He is also one of the first (2007) to make public ii Instant Information on Adverse Vaccine Reactions.
+He is also one of the first (2007) to make public (instant information) ii Adverse Vaccine Reactions.

-"Duration of protective immunity was assessed primarily by two procedures; the first is held to be the "gold standard and that is to challenge the vaccinated animal with the virulent organism, the second method is to measure antibody and compare the antibody titer to that which is known to prevent infection (e.g. provide sterile immunity).
+Dr. Schultz explains "Duration of protective immunity was assessed primarily by two procedures; the first is held to be the "gold standard and that is to challenge the vaccinated animal with the virulent organism, the second method is to measure antibody and compare the antibody titer to that which is known to prevent infection (e.g. provide sterile immunity).
 The studies we report here include challenge studies as well as studies that determine antibody titers.
-A summary of our results show the following (Table 1). “
+A summary of our results show the following (Table 1)."

 Why Is Breed Important?